Data-Bear-HB/Bicycle_Related_Deaths/README.md

 -Bicycle Deaths: [Crash Stats with the National Highway Traffic Safety Administration](https://crashstats.nhtsa.dot.gov/#!/PublicationList/19)
 __________________________________________________
 ## Introduction
 Many people in the United States regularly commute by bicycle.
 In a collision between a car and cyclist, the cyclist, having no seatbelt, airbag, or external structure, is much more vulnerable to injury or death.
 Of course, there are other, non-car-related ways to die on a bicycle.
-Recently, there has been a rise of bicycle-related-deaths in the United States.
-This analysis looks at this rising rate and compares Oregon, Washington, and national rates.
+This analysis looks at this bicycle-death-rate and compares Oregon, Washington, and national numbers.

 ### The Why:
 I made this project in my statistical analysis class because I am a bicyclist myself and moved from Washington to Oregon a few years ago.
-It definitely *felt* less safe to ride a bicycle in Oregon over Washington, but I wanted to see if the data supported this.
+It definitely *felt* safer to ride a bicycle in Washington over Oregon, but I wanted to see if the data supported this.
 I also was interested to see if bicycle-related-deaths were on the rise.

 ## Limitations:
-It could be gathered that not every state's transportation feels it in it's own best interest to report every bicycle crash injury or fatality.
-Therefore, we take these data collections in good faith.
+It could be gathered that not every state's transportation departmetn feels it in it's own best interest to report every bicycle crash injury or fatality.
+That said, I've decided to take these data collections in good faith.
 ________________________________________________
 ## Analysis
 -The chart visualizations are created using Excel.